 Getting Customers Through The SaaS Marketing Funnel:

 How often do you hear the SaaS marketing funnel is all about rapidly growing subscriptions and reducing churn?
-These metrics are undoubtedly important to the success of your business but this one size fits all approach to the recurring subscription business model is problematic because it ignores the nature of your product and the maturity of your organisation and market.
+These metrics are undoubtedly important to the success of your business.
+This one size fits all approach to the recurring subscription business model is problematic.
+It ignores the nature of your product and the maturity of your organisation and market.

 Measure what matters for your SaaS Company: